-As the major French-speaking city in North America, Montréal stands out as a unique and historic city that transports visitors to another time and place.
+As the major French-speaking city in North America, Montréal, Canada, stands out as a unique and historic city that transports visitors to another time and place.
 Montreal recently celebrated its 375th anniversary, but you don’t need to wait until the next big do to visit the city.
 Here’s how to enjoy the best weekend in Montreal ever.

 How to Spend the Best Weekend in Montreal